railwayapp/docs/src/docs/tutorials/proximity-steering.md

     Example -  `region-us-west1.up.railway.app`

-    This should be just the domain without the scheme or trailing slash.
+    This should only be the domain, excluding both the scheme and trailing slash.

 - For the weight option we will use a value of **1**.